 Since the promulgation of the 1917 Constitution of Mexico access to free education is a constitutional right.
-In article 3 of the Constitution it was established that primary school was to be compulsory and that education in general was to be lay and humanistic and it was to induce a nationalistic and democratic spirit.
-It was also said that all education given by the State was to be free and that private educational institutions would have to require authorization to offer primary and secondary schooling.
-Thus, from the time the Constitution was promulgated the Mexican state committed itself to provide the resources to educate the population. ---- period, it was estimated that in 1970 "the average length of education of the labour force was 3.5 years, 27 per cent of the labour force had not had any schooling, 30 per cent had completed only one to three years of primary education, 30 per cent had completed four to six years, and only 10 per cent had gone beyond primary education" (Urguidi, 1982, p.
+In article 3 of the Constitution-it was established that primary school-was to be compulsory and that education in general was to be lay and humanistic-and-it was to induce a nationalistic and-democratic spirit.
+It was also said that all education given by the State was to be free and that private educational institutions-would have to require authorization to offer primary and secondary schooling.
+Thus, from the time the Constitution was promulgated the Mexican-state committed itself to provide the resources-to educate the population.

+However, in spite of the high growth rates of the formal and informal educational systems during the post revolutionary period, it was estimated that in 1970 "the average length of education of the labour force was 3.5 years, 27 per cent of the labour force had not had any schooling, 30 per cent had completed only one to three years of primary education.
+30 per cent completed four to six years, and only 10 per cent had gone beyond primary education" (Urguidi, 1982, p.
 116).
-This situation improved somewhat in 1980: according to the Census of that year only 12% of the labor force (estimated at 22 million) had no' schooling and the percentage which had gone beyond primary school Nonetheless, the Census also indicates that had risen to 24%. are in Mexico between 6 and 8 million people who do not there read or write (between 15 and 21 percent of the population over fourteen) and around 15 million who have not completed primary school (Padua, 1984).
+This situation improved somewhat in 1980: according to the Census of that year only 12% of the labor force (estimated at 22 million) schooling and the percentage which had gone beyond primary school Nonetheless, the Census also indicates that had risen to 24%. are in Mexico between 6 and 8 million people who do not read or write (between 15 and 21 percent of the population fourteen) and around 15 million who have not completed primary school (Padua, 1984).